Frederick Bailey Deeming: Investigation and capture

 From clues found at the vacant Andrew Street house and from information provided by local tradespeople, including Stamford and his agent, a local laundress, an ironmonger who sold Deeming cement and several carriers, investigating Victoria Police sergeants William Considine and Henry Cawsey were able to trace the recently arrived Mr. Williams to the Kaiser Wilhelm II.
-They were then able to interview other passengers, who gave corroborating descriptions of Mr. Williams and Mather.
-In the weeks at sea, Mather had talked to other passengers of her family at Rainhill, and the connection was now made.
-Deeming's behaviour as Mr. Williams had also attracted considerable attention during the voyage.
-Many passengers stated they "detested Williams, [but] all agreed he had treated his wife in a loving and considerate manner".
-Police now also had a very good description of Mr. Williams, which they circulated to other Australian colonies, but at this stage, his real identity was still unknown.
+They were then able to interview other passengers, who gave corroborating descriptions of Mr. Williams and Mather and his apparently loving behaviour towards her.
+They also passed on her mentions of her family in Rainhill.
+This gave the police several leads and a very good description of Mr. Williams, which they circulated to other Australian colonies, but at this stage, his real identity was still unknown.